The Best Embedding Model For RAG is The One That Best Fits Your Data

 test_run_item = model_under_test.run_test(

-scenario=scenario, # use the scenario uploaded earlier in this notebook
+scenario=scenario, # Use the scenario uploaded earlier in this notebook

 name=f"RAG Comparison {embedding_model_name} - {random_string}",

-test_run_type=TestRunType.INFORMATION_RETRIEVAL, # specify that we are running a retrieval test
+test_run_type=TestRunType.INFORMATION_RETRIEVAL, # Specify that we are running a retrieval test

 )